STEPBible/BibleEngine/core/docs/adding-group-types.md

 ## `models/BiblePhrase.ts`

-If the type needs a modifier, add it to `ValueModifiers`, otherwise (if it's only either on or off) to `BooleanModifiers`.
+If the type needs a modifier (other than on/off), add it to `ValueModifiers`, otherwise (if it's only either on or off) to `BooleanModifiers`.

 Add the type as an optional property to `PhraseModifiers` with the appropriate modifier type (`boolean` if no modifier).